-Listening to the songs on his new EP “Last Lovers in the Simulation”, it’s hard to believe that for the last seven years Jim Reed only played music to put his daughter to sleep at bedtime.
+It’s hard to believe that for a very long time Jim Reed only played music to put his daughter to sleep at bedtime.
 Originally hailing from Mississippi the songwriter who is currently based out of Frankfurt / Germany writes songs so tastefully sad that it seems like he refined his craft for years on the road playing shady bars and open mics.

 His songs are love songs, often filled with regret and doubt but always conveying compassion and empathy.
 “Long Night through” off “Last Lovers in the Simulation” is a fingerpicked promise to be a better person while the song “If You Were Here” lays out what it means to be honestly longing for somebody.